musabhc/reverse_polish_notation/README.md

 ### Installing

-Just download the project and open it.
+Download the project and open it by stj.xpr file.

 ```
 Design Sources: